All Episodes

 My sisters at the time all smoked.

-They, you know, ended up all giving it up, as it did I. I think I gave it up when I was 20.
+I think I gave it up when I was 20.

-It never was a big I never really liked how to smell, but you know, I don't know why.
+It never was a big, I never really liked how to smell.

-And um, however, I believe in freedom.
+And, however, I believe in freedom.

-And this is a an ongoing discussion that we have had that the party of joy and the party of freedom would take away and tax you to death on the issue of choosing to vape or not vape.
+And this is an ongoing discussion that we have had that the party of joy and the party of freedom would take away and tax you to death on the issue of choosing to vape or not vape.

 I would not recommend smoking.

-I would not recommend shrinking in excess.
+I would not recommend drinking in excess.

-Um, I you know, for example, but I don't want my guns confiscated with a mandatory buyback.
+I, you know, for example, but I don't want my guns confiscated with a mandatory buyback.

 That doesn't sound like freedom and joy.

-You know, the price of democracy promala calls high gas prices, uh, not a lot of joy and freedom paying, you know, a buck fifty more a gallon than I was paying under Donald Trump, uh, not having my private health insurance, no joy, no freedom there either.
+Not a lot of joy and freedom paying, you know, $1.50 more a gallon than I was paying under Donald Trump, not having my private health insurance, no joy, no freedom there either.

 Those are great jobs for people.